idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Provide Identification and Fee Requirements

-To obtain a record, requestors are required to confirm their eligibility by presenting a government-issued photo ID.
+To obtain a record, requestors may be required to confirm their eligibility by presenting a government-issued photo ID.
 In some cases, requestors are also charged a nominal fee to cover search/copy costs depending on the requested record.
 Where this is the case, the court clerk will only proceed with the search after the fee and ID requirements have been met.
 Additionally, records that are confidential are usually restricted to persons with specific legal authorities.
 As such, persons interested in obtaining confidential records must also provide a court-issued order/subpoena along with the ID and fees.

 How Do I Access Idaho Criminal Court Records via Mail?

 The Idaho state judiciary supports the dissemination of some criminal court records via mail.
 To obtain a court via mail, interested persons are required to prepare a written request to be delivered to the applicable court clerk.
-Given the specificities of most records, the requirements for accessing most records depends on the case type and the judicial district where the case was heard.
+Given the specificities of most records, the requirements for accessing information largely depends on the case type and the judicial district where the case was heard.
 As such, requestors are advised to contact the record custodian for information regarding the requirements of the court prior to preparing a request.
 Most requestors will be required to provide the following information in writing:

 • The full name and contact information of either or both parties involved in the case